Cru1s/Farming/README.md

 # RTOS-Simple-Farming-irrigation-project
 This is the Readme.md of this project.
 Here you can find 5 files:

-main.c: the main code for running the LED system. scheduler.c and scheduler.h: code for the cooperative scheduler. software_timer.c and software_timer.h: code for the timer.
+. main.c and main.h: the main code for running the LED system.
+. scheduler.c and scheduler.h: code for the cooperative scheduler.
+. software_timer.c and software_timer.h: code for the timer.
+.
 Put all of these 5 files into the folder of the STM32 project and run on Proteus.